MALI – The Trip

 When we returned to the road, we met a herd of maybe a thousand long-horn cattle coming down the road.
 It was interesting to see all the varied methods of branding the cows.
 We also met three of our group ascending the road on the back of scooters.
 In the town, there was no public transport so a van was arranged for the hot drive back to Bamako.

 We all had to have 165,000 + spending money CFA when we left Mali for the other CFA country visas when we left Mali.
-Someone came to the hotel to do the changes.
+Someone came to the hotel to make the changes.

 The Nigerian visa took over 48 hours to process.
 Once obtained, we left the next morning to go to Guinea.
-The bridge across the Niger and surrounding streets were lined with army in SWAT dress, as it they were expecting some terrorist action.
+The bridge across the Niger and surrounding streets were lined with the army in SWAT dress as if they were expecting some terrorist action.

 Foosball is popular in every town and tables are crowded with kids playing a vigorous game.

 Mali/Guinea border.
-To exit Mali, a long form with unusual information about the truck had to filled out.
+To exit Mali, a long-form with unusual information about the truck had to be filled out.
 They would not accept the truck’s insurance and Steve took a taxi 100kms to buy specific vehicle insurance for Guinea.
-It took over 4 hours while we waited in no-mans land between the two borders.
+It took over 4 hours while we waited in the land between the two borders.
 But we were able to cross to either side and had an adventure in eating street food.
 Everyone changed money (5000 CFA = 75,000 Guinea francs).

 About admin